Kurupt

 Ricardo Emmanuel Brown (born November 23, 1972), better known by his stage name Kurupt, is an American rapper and record producer.
-Born in Philadelphia raised in L.A he formed Tha Dogg Pound in 1992 along with Daz Dillinger; the rap duo has released eight albums.
-He also formed the hip hop group The Hrsmn in 1996, with whom he has released two albums.
+Born in Philadelphia and raised in Hawthorne, California, he formed Tha Dogg Pound in 1992 along with Daz Dillinger; the rap duo has released eight albums.
+He also formed the hip-hop group The Hrsmn in 1996, with whom he has released two albums.
 His debut solo album, Kuruption!
 (1998) was released by A&M Records and peaked at number eight on the Billboard 200.

 Personal life

 Ricardo Emmanuel Brown was born in Philadelphia.
 He moved to Greater Los Angeles at age 16, first to Hawthorne, then to Los Angeles at age 18.

 He was engaged to rapper Foxy Brown from 1997 to 1999.
 In the early 2000s, he was engaged to Natina Reed; the couple separated in 2002, following the birth of their son Tren Brown.
 In 2007, Brown married Jovan Brown, who filed for divorce in 2017.
 That same year, he began dating Toni Calvert.
 The couple appeared on Marriage Boot Camp's 17th season in 2020.